Exafunction/codeium.nvim/README.md

 Codeium.
 This can be done by running `:Codeium Auth`, copying the token from your browser and pasting it into API token request.

+To use Codeium Chat, execute the `:Codeium Chat` command (this feature is only available when chat is enabled in the [configuration](#options)).
+The chat will be opened in your default browser using the xdg-open command.

 ## Options

 - `config_path`: the path to the config file, used to store the API key.